|

 shall be closed out by the exchange at the Final Settlement Price which will be

+the closing spot value of the underlying.
 There are two types of margins collected on the open

 position, viz., Initial Margin which is collected upfront and Mark to Market